Children’s National doctors warn they’re seeing more children with self-harm-related injuries

 Now, she is planning an outdoor 14th-birthday party in May since she missed a celebration last year during the early months of the pandemic.

-“She has it all planned it out, and she has given me a list and she has organized it based on one of her favorite anime games,” Brown said.
+“She has it all planned out, and she has given me a list and she has organized it based on one of her favorite anime games,” Brown said.
 “Even though she understood, she told me she wasn’t happy about her 13th birthday.
 I think she would have appreciated fewer gifts and more friends.”